Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Introduction

 A SVD analysis of classical spin models has been performed previously by one of the present authors (HM)~\cite{Matsueda1,Matsueda2,Okunishi1,Matsueda3,Ozaki1,Ozaki2}.
 In this analysis, a spin snapshot created by Monte Carlo simulation was regarded as a matrix.
 In particular, the snapshot at the critical point was decomposed into a set of patterns with different cluster sizes.
 Due to the nature of definition of SVD, the SVD spectrum for the snapshot data represents H$\ddot{\rm o}$lder conjugate of two-point spin correlator.
 Then, we can pick up a critical exponent from one snapshot near the critical point, and need not to treat whole information of partition function.
-Therefore, the length-scale decomposition mechanism and its close relationship to renormalization group theory seem to fit with the present purpose.
+Therefore, the length-scale decomposition mechanism of SVD seems to fit with the present purpose.
 Unfortunately, in quantum spin models, the superposition of states makes it useless to introduce a definite spin pattern.
 If we overcome this difficulty, we can extend this unique method to various quantum systems.

-In an alternative context, the success for constructing quantum version of the abovementioned SVD analysis also give us a milestone for deeply understanding holographic principle~\cite{Susskind,Maldacena1,Maldacena2,Bousso}.
-The principle states equivalence between quantum field theory and classical theory on curved background, and our strategy of PCA seems to match this principle quite well.
-If the direct application of SVD to quantum systems is possible, we can examine more about holography in terms of SVD.

 Motivated by quantum SVD and the previous works, we focus on the quantum correlation matrix of the 1D Heisenberg model, and analyze it by SVD.
-We will find that the SVD of the correlation matrix can reconstruct all possible information of the basis and the weight of the ground-state wavefunction.
+We will find that the SVD of the correlation matrix can precisely estimate information of the appropriate bases and the corresponding weights of the ground-state wavefunction.
 The decomposition naturally creates a hierarchy of data set that coinsides with various domain excitations from the classical antiferromagnetic spin state.
+For these excitations as appropriate bases of the ground-state wavefunction, the corresponding weights are determined from the SVD spectrum of the spin correlation matrix.
 Therefore, instead of considering local entanglement, we can define PCA that starts with the macroscopic order and systematically introduces correction.
 It is thus necessary to introduce the SVD of the correlation matrix for desired quantum PCA.
-We discuss implication of the present results in viewpoint of the previous snapshot analysis for classical spin models and various holographic issues such as exact holographic map, wavelet optimization of MERA network, and inverse Mellin transformation.